 From 1983 to 2000 the pearl farm produced freshwater cultured pearls.
 Each year John saved about 20% of the harvest for the family collection.
 This is the pearl trading business’s main inventory that keeps the legacy going.
 After John passed away in 2000, the farmed stopped its commercial culturing operation.
 The farm was sold to its current owner, Robert Keast, who transformed it into one of the top tourist attractions in Tennessee.
 A small section of the pearl farm was maintained and is mainly used to demonstrate pearl culturing to visitors.

 John Latendresse is called the Picasso of pearls because he used different shapes of beads in the mussels and cultured his unique fancy-shaped pearls.
 The culturing technique John used bridged the techniques used by the Japanese and the Chinese.
 He had plenty of resources to produce his own beads from the same species of mussels used to culture pearls.

-American cultured pearls mainly have a bodycolour of white and silver with a rainbow of overtone and nice orient.
-Less than 2% of each harvest is of blue or golden bodycolour.
-These rare colours may be related to mollusc condition, water quality and other variables.
+American cultured pearls are mainly of white and silver bodycolors with a rainbow of overtone and nice orient.
+Less than 2% of each harvest is of blue or golden bodycolor.
+These rare colors may be related to mollusk condition, water quality, and other variables.